|

 Executive has individual reclinable seats and armrests, whereas Economy’s benches cannot be moved back or forth and only the aisle seat (part of the bench) has an armrest.

-Apart from the seats, duration, and price, practically all other variables of train travel are the same: Both classes have AC on trains, both have electrical plugs, and the food carts offer the same food.
+Apart from the seats, duration, and price, practically all other variables of train travel are the same: Both classes have AC on trains, electrical plugs, and the food carts offer the same options.

 ExecutiveEconomy